CoyoteHawk/CoyoteHawk/README.md

-- 👋 Hi, I’m @CoyoteHawk, but you can call me Cloth or ClothBalls too.
+- 👋 Hi, I’m @CoyoteHawk, but you can call me Sela too.

-Okay that's it
+I'm learning to program, and it's going okay so far.

+Currently able to write some python and a bit of java.